 To understand how and why Götsch arrived at this name it’s worth looking at a little of his personal history

-In the nineteen seventies, when Gösch worked with plant genetics in Switzerland, his focus of study was on forage plants and the search for genotypes that were more resistant to disease.
-Beyond the acknowledgements that his research received, it was during this period that Ernst posed the question: “Could we achieve better results if we were to find ways of cultivating crops that provided the conditions for best growth, rather than creating genotypes that support the poor treatment to which we submit them?”
+In the nineteen-seventies, when Gösch worked with plant genetics in Switzerland, his focus of study was on forage plants and the search for genotypes that were more resistant to disease.
+Beyond the acknowledgments that his research received, it was during this period that Ernst posed the question: “Could we achieve better results if we were to find ways of cultivating crops that provided the conditions for best growth, rather than creating genotypes that support the poor treatment to which we submit them?”

 During this time, around 600 thousand hectares of cacao plantation were affected by witches’ broom (C. Perniciosa).
 The region, which was known as a top producer of the high quality “Cocoa type 1” or “Bahia Cacao Superior”, saw its participation in the international market fall from 14.8% to the current 4%, according to the data from the United Nations Food and Agriculture Organization (*1)